boxblinkracer/xcode-testrail/README.md

 ## License

-xcode-testrail is available under the MIT license.
+XcodeTestrail is available under the MIT license.
 See the LICENSE file for more info.